prashant-7601/myPaintApp/readme.txt

+This is an paint application created using kivy module in python like the ms paint app by microsoft.

 Here are the general instructions to use this app:
 1) Circle - Circle is drawn after you specify two points, i.e. center and any one point on its peripheri.
 2) Rectangle - Similarly, rectangle requires two points which are opposite corners of the rectangle.